gulls-microlensing/gulls-planets/README.md

 # Planet Array Generator Scripts

-This repository provides two sampling scripts for generating synthetic planet (and low–mass star / brown dwarf) properties useful for microlensing / population studies.
+This repository provides sampling scripts for generating synthetic planet (and low–mass star / brown dwarf) properties useful for microlensing / population studies.
+It now includes both stochastic samplers and a sensitivity-map grid generator ported from the legacy Perl workflow.

 Distributions implemented: